Understanding Your Credit Score

 - Super-prime: 750+

-The higher your credit score, the more attractive you’ll be to borrowers, and the more likely you’ll be to get a loan.
+The higher your credit score, the more attractive you’ll be to lenders, and the more likely you’ll be to get a loan.

 VantageScore is another credit scoring model.
 The three major credit bureaus joined forces to create the VantageScore in order to compete with FICO.
 VantageScores also range from 300-850, and the scoring factor-weights follow: